Australian Open 2024 order of play: Today’s matches, full schedule and how to watch on TV - Yahoo Sports

 When do the Australian Open finals take place?

-The women’s final is on Saturday, January 27.
-The men’s final is on the following day: January 28.
+The women’s final is on Saturday, January 27 at 8.30am UK time.
+The men’s final is on the following day: January 28, at 8.30am UK time.

 How to watch the Australian Open on TV in the UK